Roger Palmgren: Namibia

-Guangzhou & Shanghai
+Guangzhou and Shanghai

 Palmgren relocated to China, and started working as Sven-Göran Eriksson's assistant coach in the Chinese Super League with the team Guangzhou R&F.

 Return to Sweden

 On 5 September 2018, Palmgren was appointed as assistant manager of the Swedish club side IF Brommapojkarna, following the sacking of Luís Pimenta.

 He was then manager of FC Nacka Iliria in Stockholm.